Amile Jefferson: Career overall

 He played in a program-record 150 games, including 103 starts, and averaged 7.2 points and 6.3 rebounds; finished his career tied for seventh in NCAA history with 150 games played.
 He helped lead Duke to a 124–26 record in games in which he played, the third-most victories in program history.
 Duke went 67–2 (.971) at Cameron Indoor Stadium over the course of his career, the most home wins and second-best home winning percentage in Duke history.

-He played in 12 NCAA Tournament games, helping Duke win its fifth NCAA championship in 2015; owned career NCAA Tournament averages of 3.6 points, 5.2 rebounds and 1.1 blocks.
+He played in 12 NCAA tournament games, helping Duke win its fifth NCAA championship in 2015; owned career NCAA tournament averages of 3.6 points, 5.2 rebounds and 1.1 blocks.
 He finished his career ranked third in Duke history in offensive rebounds (361), seventh in blocks (138), 11th in total rebounds (944) and 59th in scoring (1,079).
 He capped his career with the second-best field goal percentage in Duke history at .620 (min.
 300 FGM).
 Being just the 11th player in Duke history to amass 1,000 points and 900 rebounds in his career, he also scored in double figures 49 times, had double-figure rebounds 29 times and compiled 17 double-doubles.
-Was a three-time team captain and the only player in Duke history to be named to the All-ACC Academic Team four times.
+He was a three-time team captain and the only player in Duke history to be named to the All-ACC Academic Team four times.

 He graduated with a Bachelor of Arts in history and a Master of Arts in Christian Studies from the Duke Divinity School.

 Freshman season (2012–2013)

 He was a member of the All-ACC Academic Team and appeared in 32 games with seven starts, averaging 4.0 points and 2.9 rebounds.
 Jefferson averaged 1.3 offensive rebounds per game, second-best on the team.
 He scored in double figures six times on the year.
-Jefferson recorded 11 points, nine rebounds and three blocks in a home win over Maryland (1/26) and scored a season-high 14 points in a home win over Boston College (2/24).
+Jefferson recorded 11 points, nine rebounds and three blocks in a home win over Maryland (January 26) and scored a season-high 14 points in a home win over Boston College (February 24).